Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The TF700T is a spectacular piece of equipment on a technical basis alone.
 It’s one of the first devices to use NVIDIA’s new T33 Tegra 3 processors, which offers a 1.7GHz quad-core CPU with their fastest GPU to date.
 It has a 1080p display, one of the first for any Android device, and a Super IPS+ display (which we’ll get to in a bit).
 It has a front and rear camera (the latter of which takes some decent shots), and an HDMI-out connector along with a proprietary data/power connector.

 Let’s talk for a second about that bod.
-The 10.1” tablet has a very well defined black glass bezel, but more importantly the edges of the design aren’t completely tapered; they’re flat first for better grip, and then they taper off to the side.
+The 10.1” tablet is the same as the has a very well defined black glass bezel, but more importantly the edges of the design aren’t completely tapered; they’re flat first for better grip, and then they taper off to the side.
 This design, while uncommon, makes the device look and feel thicker, but also far more comfortable.
+You can find a tablet with a similar design by reading the Archos 101 G9 Review.
 The back of the tablet uses the same ASUS spinning design as the previous Transformer tablets, which looks great and helps keep dust and scratches at bay.

 Then there’s the really spectacular Super IPS+ display.
 Unlike traditional IPS panels, ASUS made theirs especially bright, brighter in fact than all other smartphones and tablets I’ve ever tested.
 It’s the first tablet that is completely readable in direct sunlight.
 It’s brighter than the majority of laptop screens.
 It is by far the brightest display on a mobile device that you can buy.